 Drink all the coffee

 Coffee lovers beware!
-Coffee in Ethiopia is “da thing.”
+Coffee in Ethiopia is “da thing” and one of the things to do in Ethiopia is getting a proper caffeine fix.
 Take my coffee-junkie word for it.
 I have yet to visit another country were coffee is as good as it is in Ethiopia.
 Whether you have the traditional freshly roasted and brewed coffee or espresso at Tomoca, Addis Ababa most famous coffee house; whether you go for black coffee or a macchiato; you are bound to have the most fragrant, rich and intense coffee cup.

 Walking around, you’ll also frequently smell coffee beans being roasted.
 Follow the fragrance and go have a cup!